6.1. Grid Layout

 This setting defines the number of columns in the grid, and at the same time controls for each column whether its content should be justified left, centered, or justified right.

 Sometimes, a row is higher than a cell’s content, for example when working with images of different sizes in the same row, or when using square cells.
-In these cases, this setting specifies whether the content should be aligned at the top, centered, or aligned at the bottom.
+In these cases, this setting specifies whether the content should be justified top, centered, or justified bottom.

 Row/Column Gap